divyaprakash-iitd/ibmc/readme.txt

 1. Write compile instructions for the integration of AmgX library with the code.
 2. Add a support for reading the input parameters from a file.
 3. Add a matlab script which generates the required staggered mesh for the given domain dimensions.
+4. Add a module to write arrays to files at the required time intervals.